 And once the main festival has finished, festival-goers have historically had a number of after parties to choose from – named Afterlife – which have featured a selection of artists that performed during the main festival (as well as others) in venues across Manchester.
 Details of Afterlife are usually revealed closer to the festival.

-Parklife Festival 2020 was cancelled due to the coronavirus outbreak.
-Ticket-holders have the option to roll their ticket over to the 2021 edition.
+Parklife Festival 2020 was postponed to 2021 due to the coronavirus outbreak.
 You can read the festival’s statement here